cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 # Feature-level Analysis

-A foundational step in feature-level analysis is discerning taxa with differential abundance between groups.
-The `generate_taxa_test_single` function facilitates this by performing differential abundance testing.
+A central task in feature-level analysis is to identify taxa with differential abundance between groups.
+The `generate_taxa_test_single` function performs differential abundance analysis (DAA) based on compositional data using the LinDA method, which is a DAA method based on log linear model with bias correction due to composiitonal effects.
+If the data are not compositional, regular linear regression analysis will be used.

-The `generate_taxa_test_single` function employs the LinDA method to facilitate differential abundance analysis at the feature level.
-This method is essential for discerning taxa with distinct abundance between groups.

 > Zhou H, He K, Chen J, Zhang X. LinDA: linear models for differential abundance analysis of microbiome compositional data.
 Genome Biol.
 2022 Apr 14;23(1):95. doi: 10.1186/s13059-022-02655-5.
 PMID: 35421994; PMCID: PMC9012043.

-The `feature.dat.type` parameter plays a crucial role in the data preprocessing phase:
+In the `generate_taxa_test_single` function,  `feature.dat.type` parameter specifies the data type in the feature matrix.
+Depending on the data type, different preprocessing steps and methods are used.

-* `count`: For raw count data, the function first performs rarefaction, followed by a Total Sum Scaling (TSS) normalization.
-This process ensures that the data is suitably normalized and comparable across samples.
-* `proportion`: Data presented as proportions remains unaltered.
-However, it's worth noting that during the LinDA differential abundance analysis, zeroes in the dataset are substituted with half of the smallest non-zero count for each feature.
-This adjustment is done to mitigate the impact of zero-inflation.
-* `other`: In scenarios where the data originates from non-compositional sources, like transcriptomics and metabolomics, a different data transformation approach might be more appropriate.
-When `feature.dat.type` is set to "other", the function does not perform any normalization or scaling operations, allowing users to apply domain-specific transformations if necessary.
+* `count` and `proportion`: For count and proportion data, which are both compositional, `linda` will be called.
+To address zeros, a pseudo-count of 0.5 is added to the count data, and zeros are substituted with half of the nonzero minimum for proportion data (feature-wise).
+Winorization at 97% quantile is performed to reduce the influence of outliers.
+* `other`:  When `feature.dat.type` is set to "other", the data are considered to be non-compositional and ordinary linear regression analysis will be performed.
+Users need to determine the appropriate normalization and transformation of the data before runing the function.
+This option increases the applicability of MicrobiomeStat to other data types.

-Further enhancing data robustness, the `prev.filter` and `abund.filter` parameters filter taxa based on prevalence and average abundance, respectively.
-Specifically:
+The `prev.filter` and `abund.filter` parameters filter taxa based on their prevalence and average relative abundance, so those rare and less abundant taxa will be excluded from testing.
+As the statistical power for these rare/less abundant taxa tends to be low, excluding them can reduce multiple testing burden.

-* `prev.filter` targets taxa retention based on their prevalence across samples.
+The `feature.level` determines what aggregation level(s) the tests will be performed.
+If `feature.level` is set to "original", the original features in `feature.tab`  will be tested.
+The `feature.level` can also be set to the aggregated levels specified in the `feature.ann` matrix.

+The `generate_taxa_test_single` outputs a table of LinDA association statistics for all tested taxa/features.
+The table contains the following components:

+* `Variable`: This corresponds to the specific feature level you have set in `feature.level`.
+It identifies the taxon or feature being analyzed.
+* `Coefficient`: Also known as log2FoldChange, this represents the bias-corrected coefficients.
+It indicates the degree and direction of change in the abundance of a specific taxon.
+* `SE`: Standard errors of the coefficients.
+It measures the variability of the coefficient estimates.
-* `abund.filter` focuses on the average abundance of taxa across all samples.
+* `Mean Abundance`: This average abundance of a particular taxon (variable) across all samples.

-Such filtering ensures that the analysis centers on taxa both prevalent and abundant, enhancing result reliability by excluding potential outliers or noise.

-For those directly analyzing entities like OTU, ASV, Gene, KEGG, etc., that don't require aggregation, it's recommended to set the `feature.level` parameter to "original".
-Or we can perform testing on aggregated levels such as "Phylum", "Family" and "Genus" levels for microbiome data.

-Furthermore, when interpreting the results, it's essential to understand `feature.sig.level` and `feature.mt.method` parameters:
+* `Prevalence`: The proportion of samples where a specific taxon is present.

+`generate_taxa_volcano_single` will produce a volcano plot based on the `generate_taxa_test_single` output.
+It visualizes the relationship between the effect size (log foldchange) and its statistical significance.
+The function has the `feature.sig.level` and `feature.mt.method` parameters:
-* `feature.sig.level`: This parameter determines the significance level, primarily influencing the position of the dashed lines in the volcano plot.
-It sets the threshold for distinguishing between significant and non-significant differences in taxa abundance.
+* `feature.sig.level`: This parameter determines the significance level, influencing the position of the dashed lines in the volcano plot.
+It sets the threshold for distinguishing between significant and non-significant differences.
-* `feature.mt.method`: There are two options available for this parameter: "fdr" (False Discovery Rate) and "none".
-Regardless of how this parameter is set, it's crucial to note that the `generate_taxa_test_single` function always performs adjustments post-testing.
-However, the `feature.mt.method` specifically influences the visualization in the volcano plot.

-By understanding and appropriately setting these parameters, users can ensure a more accurate interpretation of the plotted results.
+* `feature.mt.method`: Thi parameter determines whether the fdr-adjusted p-values or raw p-values will be plotted .
+There are two options available currently: "fdr" (false discovery rate) and "none" (raw p-value).

+Following shows an example:

 ```r
 # Load data